phellipeandrade/discord-bot-daily/README.md

 This archive includes a `serverConfig.json` file used by the `/setup` command to store guild and channel information.
-The bot searches for this file in `src/` first and falls back to the repository root if not found.
-The `xhr-sync-worker.js` file required by jsdom is also packaged to avoid runtime errors.
+The bot searches for this file in `src/`

 ### Commands